queil/gmox/README.md

 Gmox as a dotnet template is useful when you want to create a mock server for a particular service, equip it with a curated set of default rules, and/or it runs in an environment where you have no access to protos.

+The template makes following assumptions out-of-the-box:

+* references the NuGet package provided as a parameter
+* auto-registers all the services from the assembly marked with a type (fully-qualified) passed as a parameter

+Installation: `dotnet new --install Queil.Gmox.Template`

+Usage: `dotnet new gmox -h`

 ### Docker image

 Both the CLI tool and a server generated from the template may be packaged as Docker image and used in scenarios where having .NET SDK is not desirable.